The aim is to eliminate all single-use plastic in North Sydney.

 Plastic Free July

 Sign up to Plastic Free in July.
 You can sign up for a day, a week, the month.
 Remember, you can start small first - with the plastic that you can most easily avoid.

-My plastic free life blog has exactly 100 simple, easy and inspirational ideas to help you start the journey to becoming ‘single-use’ plastic free.
+This blog has 100 simple, easy inspirational ideas to help you start the journey to becoming single-use plastic-free:

-You are certainly not alone in the war against single-use plastic.
-Click on the web link below to learn about what others are doing and additional resources, ideas, short videos, blogs and information on giving up plastic for good!
+You are certainly not alone on this journey, you can learn from these additional resources, ideas, short videos, blogs and information on giving up plastic for good!

-Call 9936 8100 or email firstname.lastname@example.org to discuss your single-use plastic free idea or tell us what you are already doing so we can let everyone else know.
+Call us on 9936 8100 or email firstname.lastname@example.org to discuss your single-use plastic free idea or tell us what you are already doing so we can let everyone else know.